 Influenza vaccines do not cause multiple sclerosis (MS).
-Other vaccines currently routinely recommended to the general population in the U.S.* have not been shown to cause multiple sclerosis (MS).
+Other vaccines currently routinely recommended to the general population in the U.S.* have not been shown to cause MS.

 Most studies described in the 2012 report by the Institute of Medicine (IOM), now called the National Academy of Medicine (NAM), found no association between vaccination and MS, whether assessing onset [1-5] or relapse [6, 7] in adults, or onset [1, 8] or relapse in children; however, these studies did not provide convincing evidence due to a lack of validity and precision .
-Studies published since the 2012 IOM report focusing on the pandemic H1N1 influenza vaccine Pandremix [11-13], quadrivalent HPV vaccine (Gardasil) [14-16] and hepatitis B vaccine have also found no association with MS. A white paper on influenza vaccine safety published in 2015 concluded that while each individual study had relatively low power, as a group they provide consistent evidence against a causal association between influenza vaccine in adults and MS onset or relapse; although the data are more limited in children, there is no signal to indicate concern .
+Studies published since the 2012 IOM report focusing on the pandemic H1N1 influenza vaccine Pandemrix [11-13], quadrivalent HPV vaccine (Gardasil) [14-16] and hepatitis B vaccine have also found no association with MS. A white paper on influenza vaccine safety published in 2015 concluded that while each individual study had relatively low power, as a group they provide consistent evidence against a causal association between influenza vaccine in adults and MS onset or relapse; although the data are more limited in children, there is no signal to indicate concern .
 A recent systematic review found no increase in risk of development of MS after vaccination against hepatitis B, HPV, influenza, MMR, tetanus, diphtheria, polio, smallpox, or BCG vaccines .
 Another recent literature review also found no increase in risk of onset or relapse of MS after vaccination .

 1. Ahlgren C, Toren K, Oden A, Andersen O. A population-based case-control study on viral infections and vaccinations and subsequent multiple sclerosis risk.
 Eur J Epidemiol 2009;24:541-52.